modabas/ModEndpoints/README.md

 ### Request Handling:

 The request is processed in 'HandleAsync' method which returns a [result](https://github.com/modabas/ModResults).
-This result is handled differently for each endpoint type beofre being sent to client.
+This result is handled differently for each endpoint type before being sent to client.

 ## Endpoint Types